“The proliferation of nominalizations in a discursive formation may be an indication of a tendency toward pomposity and abstraction.”

 Zombie nouns are a problem when they render your writing more abstract than it needs to be.
 So how can you talk about an abstract concept — say, participation, or perception, or relationships — without letting the zombie hoards deaden your writing?

-Besides asking your word processing software to find every “-ation” and “-ity” in your text, there are two quick tools that you can run your writing through, to quickly identify zombie nouns:
+Besides asking your word processing software to find every “-ation” and “-ity” in your text, you can also use my free digital tool to quickly identify zombie nouns: writingwellishard.com will highlight nominalizations in purple

 Once you have identified your nominalization, you have three options to fix it: